 The Chair of the Board and Non-Executive Directors regularly meet with groups of colleagues from all business areas.
 Notes of the topics discussed at these meetings are taken and shared with other members of the Board.
 These meetings are typically held remotely, enabling a wider geographic spread of colleagues.
-Separate meetings are arranged with managers across the business, which have also been held remotely, but during 2023 we restarted holding informal managers' lunches with the Board.
+Separate meetings have been arranged with managers across the business, and again these have been held remotely, but during 2023 we have restarted holding informal managers' lunches with the Board.